orppst/guide/docs/Observer/Creating Proposals/adding-targets.md

 ![add a target](polaris-targets-none.png)

-To add a **Target** click the _Add +_ button, which will bring up the _New Target_ form.
+To add a single **Target** click the _Add +_ button, which will bring up the _New Target_ form.

 !["new target form](polaris-simbad-search-target.png)

-In the screenshot you will see we have added the [Aladin Lite Sky Atlas](https://aladin.cds.unistra.fr/), and we have found the _Crab Nebula_ using the **Search** function.
-This fills in the corresponding positional and coordinate system data for the named target, and displays the target in the Sky Atlas.
+In the screenshot you will see we have found the _Crab Nebula_ using the **Search** function.
+This fills in the corresponding positional and coordinate system data for the named target, and displays the target in the [Aladin Lite Sky Atlas](https://aladin.cds.unistra.fr/).

 Notice that the backend uses [Simbad](https://simbad.cds.unistra.fr/simbad/) to search for the named target, such that the name must exist in their databases to be successful; an appropriate error notification is displayed if the named target cannot be found.
 The name displayed after selecting a search item is the _main-id_